Rita Lee, Os Mutantes singer and Brazilian rock pioneer, is dead at 75

 Lee left Os Mutantes in 1972 "in search of Brazil, Brazil, Brazil," to assert her roots.
 (She was also briefly married to fellow Os Mutantes member Baptista during this time.)
 You can hear that as early as 1970's Build Up, which was backed by Os Mutantes, but over the decades, her music became more conventional, especially her pop collaborations with Roberto Carvalho, whom she later married.
 Yet still, there's adventure and deceptive easy-going feeling in those albums — political dissent, sexual exploration and religion remained top of mind.

 "The angels sing," Dias shared in a statement.
-"The arcangels lower their eyes and God bows to let her go by... my love... she went to meet love."
+"The archangels lower their eyes and God bows to let her go by... my love... she went to meet love."

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.